 Figure 1.
-This cover crop mixture was planted to improve soil health on prevent plant bottomland.
+This cover crop mixture was planted to improve soil health on prevented planting bottomland.
 It includes a diverse mix with flowering plants to attract pollinators.
 (Photos by Paul Jasa)

 Figure 2.
 This field was planted to a cover crop specifically intended to scavenge nitrogen when the corn crop was lost.
 Note the obvious response to fertilizer where it had been band-applied for corn.